 [20 N.Y.
 Laws Ann. § 851].

 An attorney can help protect your rights.
-If you seek to contest the marijuana charges they can request a jury trial, challenge the evidence against you and cross-examine the government's witnesses.
-In addition, they can help you to decide if you want to testify and subpoena witnesses for your behalf.
+If you seek to contest the marijuana charges they can request a jury trial, challenge the evidence against you; and cross-examine the government's witnesses.
+In addition, they can help you to decide if you want to testify and subpoena witnesses on your behalf.